daljitdokal/trabsfer-files-with-scp/README.md

-# Transfer files with SCP (Local to remote and Remote to local)
+# Transfer files with SCP
 ### Local to remote

 ```bash